Reality Index

 Biggest single-year gap

-Reality Index (real retail prices, CES weights) CPI All Items (BLS official)
+Reality Index (real retail prices, fixed 1980 weights) CPI All Items (BLS official)

 Reading the chart.
-The 1970s show the previous American inflation crisis.
-Reality Index and CPI tracked together through the late 1970s, with the Reality Index pulling slightly ahead during the 1978-1979 peak.
-Through the 1980s and 1990s, the two lines tracked closely, sometimes with Reality Index running below CPI.
-The systematic divergence begins around 2000 as housing services and health care costs grow faster than CPI captures.
-The post-2020 period shows the largest sustained gap in the series: a five-year stretch of Reality Index running 1-5 percentage points above CPI year-over-year.
-The 1980-2025 cumulative effect: 32% more inflation per Reality Index than per the official CPI.
-The 1970-2025 cumulative effect: 54.4% more.
+The 1970s show the previous American inflation crisis, and on a fixed 1980 basket it is the sharper episode: Reality Index and CPI both spike, with the Reality Index pulling ahead through the 1978–1980 peak.
+Through the 1980s and 1990s the two lines track closely, the Reality Index sometimes running below CPI.
+A modest, persistent divergence opens after about 2000 as housing and health care outpace what CPI captures, and the post-2020 period adds several years of Reality Index running roughly 1–2 percentage points above CPI year-over-year — real, but far smaller than the 1970s gap.
+The 1980–2025 cumulative effect: 18.5% more inflation per Reality Index than per official CPI.
+The 1970–2025 cumulative effect: 34.4% more.

 Pre-1980 methodology disclosure.
 Independent retail dollar data for individual food items begins in 1980 with BLS's Average Price Data series.
 For 1970-1979, the Reality Index is constructed from BLS subindex chaining — the same methodology BLS uses to construct CPI itself.
 The methodological differentiation between Reality Index and CPI begins meaningfully in 1980 when APU retail dollar data starts.
 We include the 1970s for historical context, but the 1970s portion of the line is methodologically less differentiated from CPI than the 1980+ portion.
 The KFF substitution for health care premium (vs. BLS medical) begins in 1999.
 The FHFA home price substitution begins in 1975; for 1970-1974, FHFA is chained backward via the BLS rent subindex.